Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Human Evaluation of Informativeness and Coherence

-\begin{itemize} \item \textit{Informativeness}: the more informative summary is better at expressing the main points of the news story.
+We use the following definitions of \textit{informativeness} and \textit{coherence} for the human evaluation: \begin{itemize} \item \textit{Informativeness}: The more informative summary is better at expressing the main points of the news story.
 It contains information that is more relevant and important.
 It has fewer unimportant details.
-Its content is more similar to the human-written summary. \item \textit{Coherence}: the more coherent summary has better structure and flow, is easier to follow.
+Its content is more similar to the human-written summary. \item \textit{Coherence}: The more coherent summary has better structure and flow, is easier to follow.
 The facts are presented in a more logical order. \end{itemize}